Christoph33one/viks-bakery/README.md

 This website is made for three apps
 1. Cake menus app - display menus
-2. Blog app - post images and comments
+2. Blog app - post comments
 3. Contact app - customer support

-The menu, blog and contact apps all use a data base to store the users information.
+The menu, blog and contact apps all use a data base to store user information.
 For this I have built 5 models.

 ---

 # Data base

 ### Menu models
-I have created three serpate models for the cake menus.
+I have created three separate models for the cake menus.
 Each model is identical with displaying information on cake name, description, dietary and allergens.
-Once a product has been added to the data base, the site administor can select when the product is added to the menu with an on_menu option.
+Once a product has been added to the data base, the site administor can select when the product is added to the menu with an on menu option.
-A created_on date is also logged to the data base for when the product was added and a time feild.
+Created on a date is also logged to the data base for when the product was added and a time field.

 ---